Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Introduction

-Inspired by ideas from control optimization, we demonstrate how to exponentially improve the QFI per photon by optimizing the excitation signal in multi-mode quantum non-Hermitian sensing.
-The importance of optimizing the parameters of the coherent drive is clearly demonstrated by the fact that the QFI per photon can be exponentially-enhanced or exponentially-reduced relying upon different parameters.
-Specifically, it is shown that for large amplification the same perturbation Hamiltonian $V_{\text{NHSE}}$ as in \cite{McDonald2020} \textit{can provide exponentially-enhanced sensitivity} if the parameters are judiciously chosen.
-Moreover, in the regime beyond linear response, the NHSE can yield dramatic advantage over the protocol proposed in \cite{McDonald2020}.
+Inspired by ideas from control optimization, we demonstrate how to exponentially improve the QFI per photon by optimizing the excitation signal and the position of the injection (and detection) in multi-mode quantum non-Hermitian sensing.
+The importance of optimizing the parameters of the coherent drive and the detection phase is clearly demonstrated by the fact that the QFI per photon of sensing the same perturbation signal can be exponentially-enhanced or exponentially-reduced relying upon different parameters.
+To make exponential enhancement of the QFI per photon, the key is to find proper amplification paths along which the signal is exponentially amplified while the total number of the photons is not.
+Specifically, it is shown that under the same perturbation Hamiltonian $V_{\text{NHSE}}$ as in \cite{McDonald2020}, such amplification paths can be found, which were not included in the analysis in \cite{McDonald2020}.
+Thus, different from the conclusion in \cite{McDonald2020}, we demonstrate that the perturbation Hamiltonian $V_{\text{NHSE}}$, which induces skin effect, \textit{can provide exponentially-enhanced sensitivity} if the parameters are judiciously chosen.
+Moreover, in the regime beyond linear response, the perturbation $V_{\text{NHSE}}$ can also yield dramatic advantage over the protocol based on a local perturbation as proposed in \cite{McDonald2020}.
 Furthermore, the enhancement is robust in the sense that the dramatic enhancement can be obtained for a large range of the amplification factor as compared to the case in \cite{McDonald2020}.
-Thus, our protocol further enriches the research of exponentially-enhanced quantum non-Hermitian sensing \cite{McDonald2020} and is particularly important in practical implementations of non-Hermitian quantum sensing.
+Thus, our protocol further enriches the research of exponentially-enhanced quantum non-Hermitian sensing and is particularly important in practical implementations of non-Hermitian quantum sensing.

 The paper is organized as follows.
 In Sec.
 II, we describe the multi-mode non-Hermitian lattice system and the figure of merit, i.e., signal-to-noise ratio (SNR) per photon.
 Sec.
 III focuses on the case where the parameter to be measured is infinitesimal.
 We compute the SNR per photon under two different perturbation Hamiltonians.
 The importance of optimizing parameters for the coherent drive is clearly demonstrated by comparisons and the physical meaning is illustrated by paths of the signal amplification.
 Sec.
 IV investigates the case where the parameter to be measured is not infinitesimal so that all the orders of the output field should be considered.
 Sec.
 V concludes the paper.